DerKO9/TeleportTrainer/README.md

 # TeleportTrainer
-Teleports you to whatever X Y z coordinates you want.
+Teleports you to whatever X Y Z coordinates you want.